 Deep in the Australian desert, an expedition in search of rare earth elements

-As a professor and researcher and a geologist for over 20 years, I’ve had the opportunity to undertake numerous field missions throughout my career.
-The expedition I’m about to tell you about was my last field mission, back in the days before the pandemic, during the 2019 Antarctic winter.
+As a professor and researcher and a geologist for over 20 years, I’ve had the opportunity to go on numerous field missions throughout my career.
+The expedition I’m about to tell you about was my last field mission—back in the days before the pandemic, during the 2019 Southern Hemisphere winter.

 Bénédicte Cenki, University of Montpellier

 As a professor and researcher and a geologist for over 20 years, I have had the opportunity to undertake numerous field missions throughout my career.
-Each time, I’ve been driven by the same passion to explore new territories—from the Peruvian Altiplano for my master’s thesis in 1997 (I traveled in a truck bed filled with potatoes), through all those years surveying active quarries in South India for my dissertation in the early 2000s, to all those field missions in the mountains (including a Via Ferrata at over 3,000 meters on Mont Emilius in the Aosta Valley in 2007) or on idyllic Greek islands where metamorphic rocks (rocks transformed by tectonic processes such as mountain range formation) plunge into crystal-clear, Bahama-green water.
+Each time, I’ve been driven by the same passion to explore new territories—from the Peruvian Altiplano for my master’s thesis in 1997 (I traveled in the back of a truck filled with potatoes), to all those years surveying active quarries in South India for my dissertation in the early 2000s, to all those field missions in the mountains (including a via ferrata at over 3,000 meters on Mont Emilius in the Aosta Valley in 2007) or on idyllic Greek islands where metamorphic rocks (rocks transformed by tectonic processes such as mountain range formation) plunge into crystal-clear, Bahamas-green water.

 The expedition I’m about to tell you about was my last field mission, back in the days before the pandemic, during the 2019 Antarctic winter.

-The objective of this mission was to study rocks in an area near Nolans Bore, which is set to become one of Australia’s largest rare earth mines in the Northern Territory in the coming years.
+The objective of this mission was to study rocks in an area near Nolans Bore, which in the coming years will become one of Australia’s largest rare-earth mines in the Northern Territory.

 These metals are considered critical because, in addition to their economic importance, their supply is heavily dependent on China.